rekterakathom/Overthrow/README.md

 * Manipulate the markets with guns or piles of cash
 * Recruit and arm civilians
 * Recruit civilians simply just to loot for you
-* Designed to work in both single player and multiplayer
+* Designed to work in both multiplayer and solo on a LAN server

 # Required DLC
 * APEX